namworkmc/doc-main-service/README.md

 Follow these steps to run the project using Docker:

 1. Run the `build-image.bat` file in the root of the project to build the image.
-If the file cannot run completely, please copy and paste the commands in `build-image.bat` to your terminal to build the image.
+If the file cannot run completely, please copy and paste each command in `build-image.bat` to your terminal to build the image.

 2. Start the `docker-compose.yaml` file located in `etc/docker` using the following command:
 ```
 docker compose --profile local-deployment up -d
 ```

-**Note: Remember to configure PostgreSQL database, RabbitMQ, and Keycloak before starting the project.**
+**Note: Remember to configure PostgreSQL database, RabbitMQ, and Keycloak (our customized Keycloak, [refer](https://github.com/hcmus-k19-doc/doc-keycloak) for more information) before starting the project.**

 ## Run the Project on Kubernetes